ComNets-Bremen/OPSLite/README.md

+## Known Problems

+### Problem: Undefined symbols when building OPSLite on Windows

+- Description: With OMNeT++ 5.4.1 IDE on Windows, the building fails with undefined symbols pointing to the IMobility interface used.
+We found this to be due to OMNeT++ being setup by default to use the clang compiler.
+- Solution: Change the configure.user file to use gcc by setting "PREFER_CLANG=no" and rebuilding OMNeT++ and all the models installed (including INET).
+Check [Install Guide](https://www.omnetpp.org/doc/omnetpp/InstallGuide.pdf) for further information.

 ## Questions or Comments

 If you have any comments or suggestions, we are very glad to hear them.
 Please write to us using any of the e-mail adresses below.